A Flânerie through Avignon

 The Bridge

-From the Palais des Papes, we decide to make our way to Le pont Saint Bénezet or, as its more commonly known, the Pont d’Avignon.
-This time, we decide to pay the entry fee to cross the bridge, something that neither of us had done in all our years visiting the Provence.
+From the Palais des Papes, we decided to make our way to Le Pont Saint Bénezet or, as it’s more commonly known, the Pont d’Avignon.
+This time, we chose to pay the entry fee to cross the bridge – something that neither of us had done in all our years visiting Provence.
 As we reached the end of the half-bridge (part of it swept away in a flood many decades ago), we turned around to take in the impressive view of the Old Town.
 The cloudy and moody weather cast the stone city in a dramatic glow.
-Underneath us, Rhône river moved in several directions, unsure of where it wanted to go.
-Perhaps it too, was enjoying a flâneur.
+Underneath us, the Rhône river moved in several directions, unsure of where it wanted to go.
+Perhaps it, too, was enjoying a flânerie.